oricott/omoricot-Theme/README.md

-I made a new repository (this one) all because the updater annoyed the living shit out of me.
+# I made a new repository (this one) all because the updater annoyed the living shit out of me.

 ##  1. How to ask for help
 there will NOT be any support as i cannot be bothered and dont have the time to do such things. i made the theme just for the funnies and nothing more.
-If you know your way around coding, then feel free to do whatever you want.
+If you know your way around coding, then feel free to do whatever you want. p.s.
+THERE WILL NOT BE ANY UPDATES (most likely) UNLESS ONE OF MY FRIENDS WILL ASK ME TO TWEAK SOMETHING.

 ## 2. Installing a theme